 When it comes to consumer legislation the main resources of information for your consumer rights in Ireland are:

-- The Competition and Consumer Protection Commission (CCPC), the Consumer Association of Ireland, and the Citizens Information Centre provide information and assistance in making complaints against traders based in Ireland.
+- The Competition and Consumer Protection Commission and the Citizens Information Centre provide information and assistance in making complaints against traders based in Ireland.

 When things go wrong you should look through the Terms and Conditions of your purchase of goods contract, travel package documentation or airline ticket.
 These should be easily located on the trader’s website.
 That is where you should find clear information about refunds, cancellation policies, non-delivery and complaints procedures.